digital-dj-tools/dj-data-converter/README.md

 ## Donations

-Donations are most welcome!
+Donations for the Basic Edition are most welcome!
 This will help me to support more DJ software formats, add new features, improve performance and fix bugs.

 ## Conversion Rules